NAAG1999/vue_mini_proj/README.md

 Mini projects using vue.js
 This repo contains mini projects which uses html, css and vue.js
 1) PunchBag game
-   Punch the bag untill it bursts, hit restart to play again
+   Punch the bag untill it bursts, hit restart to play again.